An American Tail: Music

-The initial songs were written by Tom Bahler, who had worked as a music supervisor and composer.
-Bahler left the project, in which Cynthia Weil and Barry Mann were later brought on to compose new songs, collaborating with Horner.
-After the first round of songs were written, it was decided a special song would be written for Linda Ronstadt to sing over the end credits with James Ingram.
-Titled "Somewhere Out There", it later went on to win two Grammy Awards for Song of the Year and Best Song Written Specifically for a Motion Picture or for Television.
+The soundtrack to An American Tail consisted of an original score composed by James Horner, which was performed by the London Symphony Orchestra and the Choir of King's College and four original songs composed by Cynthia Weil and Barry Mann in collaboration with Horner.
+The song "Somewhere Out There", performed by Linda Ronstadt and James Ingram, it later went on to win two Grammy Awards for Song of the Year and Best Song Written Specifically for a Motion Picture or for Television.
 It would become one of the most popular songs from an animated feature since the 1950s.

 An official soundtrack containing 14 tracks from the film was first released on November 21, 1986, by MCA Records, and was made available on audio cassette, vinyl record, and CD.
 It was later released digitally by Geffen Records on February 5, 2013.
+Intrada Records released an expanded edition on February 12, 2019.